brentstewart/nextpertise/content/GNS3_2.2.13.md

 ![GNS3 Server Upgrade](/GNS3ServerUpgrade.png#center)
 ## How do you upgrade?
-On Windows, just dowload the executable and run it.
+On Windows, just download the executable and run it.
 On Ubuntu, __sudo apt upgrade__.
 If you have a server VM (and I recommend it), start by getting a snapshot of your current server.
 I once had a server upgrade go poorly that resulted in rebuilding my VM, so this is a realistic risk.
 After that, log into the server and you can kick-off the upgrade from the menu.